Emil Körner: Change of faction

-The Civil War of 1891 was a conflict of powers between the president of the republic and the parliament around (initially) the interpretation of the constitution, and marked the first political intervention of the four officers educated by General Körner in the Prussian way.
+The Civil War of 1891 was a conflict of powers between the president of the republic and the parliament around (initially) the interpretation of the constitution, and it marked the first political intervention of the four officers educated by General Körner in the Prussian way.

-The defense institutions of the Chilean Republic adhered to one or another faction, but there were dissidents who followed their particular ideologies without permitting the institutional ideology to interfere with their personal and particular ideologies, one of these being the now Lieutenant Colonel of the Chilean Army, Emil Körner, principally because of the disagreements he had with the veteran officers of the War of the Pacific, who resisted his modifications since they believed that the modernization could soon remove them from their leadership positions.
+The defense institutions of the Chilean Republic adhered to different factions, but dissidents followed their particular ideologies without permitting the institutional ideology to interfere with their personal and particular ideologies, one of them being the now Lieutenant Colonel of the Chilean Army, Emil Körner, principally because of the disagreements that he had with the veteran officers of the War of the Pacific, who resisted his modifications since they believed that the modernization could soon remove them from their leadership positions.

-The Army's high-ranking officers insisted that it was incompatible with their discipline, that the subordinates would know more than their superiors, and that therefore there were no posts to give to the students who were going to leave the War Academy, and they requested the suppression of that establishment.
-The president Balmaceda found himself between two fires, since he could not become an enemy of the army officers that helped him in his nationalist politics and although he appreciated the points of view of the young officers, he disregarded their complaints which pushed them to intervene against Balmaceda, taking sides in the parliament, between them also was their instructor Emilio Körner who started to organize them, encouraging more desertions.
-Körner decided to integrate himself into the Congressional Army, under severe threats from the government of a process in military justice and they voided his contract, communicating this to the German ambassador in Santiago, Baron Felix von Gutschmid.
+The army's high-ranking officers insisted that it was incompatible with their discipline, the subordinates would know more than their superiors, and there were no posts to give to the students who were going to leave the War Academy, whose suppression they wanted.
+President José Manuel Balmaceda found himself between two fires since he could not become an enemy of the army officers who helped him in his nationalist politics and, although he appreciated the points of view of the young officers, he disregarded their complaints ,which pushed them to intervene against him.
+The army took sides in the parliament.
+Their instructor Emilio Körner started to organize them and encouraged other desertions.
+Körner decided to integrate himself into the Congressional Army under severe threats from the government of a process in military justice.
+It voided Körner's contract and communicated that to the German ambassador in Santiago, Baron Felix von Gutschmid.